olek-osikowicz/olek-osikowicz.github.io/_pages/about.md

 ---

 Hi there!
 I am a 2nd year PhD student at the [University of Sheffield](https://www.sheffield.ac.uk/), supervised by [Dr Donghwan Shin](https://www.dshin.info/) and [Prof Phil McMinn](https://philmcminn.com/).
 I joined the Testing Lab in the [School of Computer Science](https://www.sheffield.ac.uk/cs) in October 2023.

-My research focuses on testing self-driving systems in simulated environments.
+**My research focuses on testing Autonomous Driving Systems (ADS) in simulated environments.**

-As part of this work, I investigated flaky tests in Autonomous Driving Systems, with my first accepted paper on the topic available [here](https://olek-osikowicz.github.io/assets/pdf/osikowicz2025.pdf).
+As part of this work, I investigated flakiness in ADS testing, with my first accepted paper on the topic available [here](https://olek-osikowicz.github.io/assets/pdf/osikowicz2025.pdf).
+Currently, I am researching methods to improve the efficiency of ADS testing by applying Multi-Fidelity Bayesian Optimization within a scenario-based testing framework.

-Alongside my research, I work as a Graduate Teaching Assistant for the [COM3523 Software Re-engineering](https://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html) module, supporting both undergraduate and master's students.
+Alongside my research, I work as a Graduate Teaching Assistant for the [COM3523 Software Re-engineering](https://www.dcs.shef.ac.uk/intranet/teaching/public/modules/level3/com3523.html) module, supporting both undergraduate and postgraduate students.

 For more details, you can find my full CV [here](https://olek-osikowicz.github.io/assets/pdf/Olek_Osikowicz_CV.pdf).